 - Face-to-face lectures

 - Group assignments

 - Individual assignments consist of presentations of two or more readings (outside the regular course readings), in which students are expected to discuss the most recent developments in the field on the topic under discussion.
 The number of assignments is contingent on the size of the class.

 - In their group assignments, students examine real-world mass behavior (using evidence from public opinion surveys or elections) to assess the empirical power of prominent arguments from political science research.
 The number of assignments is contingent on the size of the class.

 |Continuous assessment||Partial exams||General exam|

-Attending and non-attending students: The written exam will test students on their mastery of course readings, lectures, and discussions.
-For attending students, this will be worth 30% of the course grade.
-For non-attending students, this will be worth 100% of their course grade.
+- Attending and non-attending students: The written exam tests students on their mastery of course readings, lectures, and discussions.
+For attending students, this is worth 30% of the course grade.
+For non-attending students, this is worth 100% of their course grade.

-Attending students only: Individual presentations on outside readings related to the daily course topic will be worth 20% of the course grade.
-The group assignment, which analyzes real-world electoral or public opinion data, will be worth 30% of the course grade (80% of that component will be determined by the instructor based on the in-class presentation; 20% of that component will be based on in-group peer evaluation of the individual's contribution to the group assignment).
-Active class participation, which requires attendance, will be worth 20% of the course grade.
+- Attending students only: Individual presentations on outside readings related to the daily course topic is worth 20% of the course grade.
+The group assignment, which analyzes real-world electoral or public opinion data, is worth 30% of the course grade (80% of that component is determined by the instructor based on the in-class presentation; 20% of that component is based on in-group peer evaluation of the individual's contribution to the group assignment).
+Active class participation, which requires attendance, is worth 20% of the course grade.

-Readings will be listed on the course syllabus, which will be made available to students by the end of July 2018.
+Readings are listed on the course syllabus, which is made available to students by the end of July 2019.